 The Cybis Porcelain ‘Honor Roll’

-It has always seemed a shame that throughout the history of art porcelain it was so rare for public credit to be given to the artists and artisans who actually produced these beautiful objects from day to day.
-Even collectors who focused on the work of one particular studio hardly ever knew who was actually responsible for the existence of the sculptures they so coveted and acquired, because all was sold under the imprimatur of the studio itself.
+It is a shame that, throughout the history of art porcelain, it was so rare for public credit to be given to the artists and artisans who actually produced these beautiful objects.
+Even collectors who focused on the work of one particular studio almost never knew who was actually responsible for the existence of the sculptures they so coveted and acquired, because all were sold under the imprimatur of the studio itself.
 The anonymous artists and artisans were not publicly acknowledged for their part in the creative process; indeed, some studios specifically prohibited the designers themselves from sharing that information.

-In my opinion it’s past time to give the artists and artisans some credit for the fruit of their creative labors, and to that end I’ve compiled an “honor roll” of those who plied their craft on behalf of the Cybis Studio.
-The list below derives from many sources and by no means covers the studio’s entire existence; hopefully it may be expanded as time goes on.
+In my opinion it’s past time to give the artists and artisans some credit for the fruit of their creative labors, and to that end I’ve compiled an Honor Roll of those who plied their craft on behalf of the Cybis Studio.
+The list below derives from many sources and by no means covers the studio’s entire existence.

 The fine porcelain sculptures by Cybis, Boehm, and similar studios were the product of many talented hands, each with their own area of expertise.
 From the designers who originated the ideas and sketches, to the sculptors who brought them into three dimensions in clay, to the mold-makers who enabled them to be properly reproduced, to the casters, mounters, kiln operators, finishers, and decorators whose deft touch with a brush so pleases the eye – every person, at every step of the way, was vital and the process very personal.
 And let’s not forget those in the packing and shipping room who took such care that these fragile objects would arrive at their destination undamaged!

-This group photo of all of the Cybis employees was taken in the studio’s inner courtyard during the summer of 1979.
+This group photo of all of the Cybis employees was taken in the studio’s inner courtyard during the 1970s.
 Owner Joseph Chorlton, wearing a light jacket, dark tie and holding a newspaper, sits near the center front.

-The backstories of most of the artists and artisans at the Cybis studio will probably never be known, but others were recognized in their own right before and/or after their time there; a section devoted to artist biographies can be found here.
+The backstories of most of the artists and artisans at the Cybis studio will probably never be known, but others were recognized in their own right before and/or after their time there.
+Names shown as links have their own Cybis Artist Profile on this site (links will open as a separate page.)

 The Cybis Porcelain ‘Honor Roll’ – with many thanks for all the beauty that you have created